-When you configure a node pool by specifying instance types, scaling may fail because of insufficient inventory or offline instance status.
-We recommend that you configure the node pool by specifying instance attributes such as vCPU and memory.
-The node pool automatically filters instance types that meet the requirements for scaling, which improves the success rate of scaling operations.
+When you configure a node pool by specifying instance types, scale-out operations may fail because of insufficient inventory or offline instances.
+To improve the success rate of scale-out operations, you can configure the node pool by specifying instance attributes, such as vCPUs and memory.
+The node pool automatically selects instance types that meet the specified requirements.

-This feature is in a canary release.
+This feature is in a phased release.
 To use this feature, submit a ticket.

 Limits

-• If the Billing Method of the node pool is set to Preemptible Instance, only automatic bidding mode (SpotAsPriceGo) is supported when specifying instance attributes, and setting a maximum price per instance (SpotWithPriceLimit) is not supported.
-For more information, see Instance lifecycle.
+If you set the Billing Method for a node pool to Spot Instance, you can use only the automatic bidding mode (SpotAsPriceGo) when you specify instance attributes.
+You cannot set a maximum price per instance (SpotWithPriceLimit).
+For more information, see Bidding modes.

 Procedure

-You can specify configurations such as vCPUs and memory, and specify instance types to use or exclude.
-The node pool selects available instance types from those that meet the criteria to create nodes.
-If new instance types that meet the filter conditions become available later, the node pool automatically includes them in the selection range.
+You can specify configurations such as vCPUs, memory, and the instance types to use or exclude.
+The node pool selects available instance types that meet the specified criteria to create nodes.
+If new instance types that meet the filter conditions become available, the node pool automatically includes them in the selection range.

-• The priority order for instance type selection still follows the Scaling Policy of the node pool.
-For more information about the Scaling Policy parameter, see Create and manage a node pool.
+The instance type selection priority still follows the Scaling Policy configuration of the node pool.
+For more information about the Scaling Policy configuration item, see Create and manage a node pool.

-• If you later adjust the instance attribute configuration by editing the node pool, the updated configuration applies to new nodes, and the configuration of existing nodes is not affected.
+If you adjust the instance attribute configuration by editing the node pool, the updated configuration applies only to new nodes.
+The configuration of existing nodes is not affected.

-3. Click Create Node Pool.
-In the Create Node Pool dialog box, follow the page instructions to complete the configuration and creation of the node pool.
-For the Instance Configuration Mode parameter, select Specify Instance Attributes.
+Click Create Node Pool.
+In the Create Node Pool dialog box, configure the node pool and set Instance Configuration Mode to Specify Instance Attributes.

-The following table describes only the configuration items involved when specifying instance attributes.
-For more information about all parameters, see Create and manage a node pool.
+The following table describes only the configuration items for specifying instance attributes.
+For more information about all configuration items, see Create and manage a node pool.

 Description